askesvane/LanguageAnalytics/assignment6_DeepLearning/README.md

 Apart from being a very badly performing model in terms of predicting accuracy, the training accuracy of 1.0 indicates that the model is overfitting to the training data.
 The plot 'DLM_TraininglossAccuracy.png' also shows the overfitting.
 After just 2 epochs the training- and test accuracy graphs start to diverge with the test accuracy graph stagnating around 0.25 while the training accuracy graph keeps increasing until reaching 1.0.

 The complexity of this deep learning classification model is quite high and modifying different parameters could potentially increase model performance while diminishing overfitting.
-With this kept in mind, the extremely low performance however indicates that the dialogue in 'Game of Thrones' is not a good predictor of the season.
+With this kept in mind, the extremely low performance however indicates that the dialogue in 'Game of Thrones' is not a good predictor of season.

 ## Repository structure and files